 No item of business is to be transacted at a general meeting unless a quorum of members entitled under this constitution to vote is present during the time the meeting is considering that item.

-Fifteen percent (15%) members present (being members entitled under this constitution to vote at a general meeting) constitute a quorum for the transaction of the business of a general meeting.
+Fifteen percent (15%) members entitled to vote at a general meeting, being present at the meeting, including electronically, constitute a quorum for the transaction of the business of a general meeting.

 If within half an hour after the appointed time for the commencement of a general meeting a quorum is not present, the meeting: